badmotorfinger/linqpadspy/README.md

 ### Getting the plugin to work

+1. Clone the repository `git clone --recursive https://github.com/vincpa/linqpadspy.git`

+2. cd in to the ilspy directory `cd path\to\cloned\repository\ilspy`

+3. Set the correct HEAD revision for the linqpadspy branch `git checkout linqpadspy`

-First you'll need to open the solution up in Visual Studio 2012/2013 and add reference to the LinqPadSpy project which points to the LINQPad.exe executable.
-Then compile the solution (In Release mode) and copy the binaries to the LINQPad plugins directory.
+4. Open the solution in Visual Studio 2012/2013 and add reference to LINQPad.exe to the the LinqPadSpy project.
+Then compile the solution in Release mode and copy the binaries to the LINQPad plugins directory.
 Be sure to copy all DLL and EXE files except for LINQPad.exe.

 ### Compatibility